sourcecred/sourcecred/README.md

     + 1006 hidden modules
 ℹ ｢wdm｣: Compiled successfully.
 ```

+**Important** Although we expose port 0.0.0.0 to be viewable on your host,
+this is _not a production_ deployment and you should take precaution in how
+you use it.

 Then you can open up to [http://127.0.0.1:8080](http://127.0.0.1:8080) to see the interface!